KMahoney/kmahoney.github.io/_posts/2020-09-17-my-principles-for-building-software.md

 - Do not pay complexity costs or violate the other principles until it solves an actual problem, not an imaginary one.
-- Some optimisations can be made without measurement, because they have very little or zero cost.
+- Some optimisations can be made without measurement, because they have little or zero cost.
 For example, using the correct data structures that support favourable performance for the operations you want to perform.
 - It's true that sometimes experience alone can tell you if you're making the